Skip to main content

 Rank-Specific Training

 To deepen understanding of respect for human rights, the Group makes use of opportunities such as, rank-specific training, to conduct human rights education.
-The participation rate for the Human Rights, Wellness and D&I Training held in fiscal 2023 for Group employees was 100%.
+In the fiscal year ended March 2025, the participation rate in human rights–related training for Group employees reached 100%.

 • *